 The PGP User's Guide explains that PGP is a hybrid cryptosystem: When a user encrypts plaintext with PGP, the data is first compressed, which saves transmission time and disk space and, more importantly, strengthens cryptographic security.
 Most cryptanalysis techniques exploit patterns found in the plaintext to crack the cipher.
 Compression reduces these patterns in the plaintext, greatly enhancing resistance to cryptanalysis.
 PGP then creates a session key, which is a one-time-only secret key generated by random mouse movements and keystrokes.
 Once the data is encrypted, the session key is encrypted to the recipient's public key and transmitted along with the ciphertext to the recipient.
 Decryption works in reverse.
 The recipient's copy of PGP uses his private key to recover the temporary session key, which PGP then uses it to decrypt the conventionally encrypted ciphertext.

 Get a current version of PGP that works on your system, unpack and install it.
 Then make up a secret passphrase and create your public and private keys.
-Once you validate your public key, you can distribute
+Once you validate your public key, you can distribute copies of the public key and upload it to a key server.

 Using a good passphrase to protect your private keys and keeping them truly private is key.
 Rogue software might send your passphrase keystrokes and your PGP key file back to someone who can then use the info to read your messages, another reason to be vigilant about scanning for viruses and spyware.